Get hands on experience

 Ethical sanctuary - The Mighty Roar was established to create and help promote only 100% ethical wildlife programmes.
 We regularly visit each and every programme we offer to ensure all of our expected high standards are continuously being met and that the programme's aims match our ethos.
 The elephant programme in Thailand goes above and beyond our expected standards and you can volunteer with the peace and reassurance you are actually helping elephants, rather than harming them.
 Across Thailand there are many so called sanctuaries that allow tourists/volunteers to ride elephants and to take part in other unethical practices.
 We recommend that everyone carry out their own research into these bad practices and if you have any questions please do not hesitate to contact us.

 Helping on multiple projects - During your time in Thailand you may also have the opportunity to help at the wildlife rescue centre, which is located within the same grounds - depending on availability and planned activities.
 If you would like to split your time across each programme, then we can of course arrange this beforehand to guarantee you a place at both.
 Please simply state you wish to help on both programmes under the 'special requirements' box when applying and state your desired durations on both (needs to be in whole weeks).
+If you are also looking to help with our community projects then we can of course arrange this, but this will be separate to our wildlife programmes and are based in Bangkok.

 Additional tasks - All volunteers will be asked to assist in additional tasks outside of the project hours.
 This will be to help run the volunteer house and may include activities such as ensuring all areas of the accommodation are kept tidy and caring for the dogs that live at the house.
 The local team will assign two people to each task on a regular basis.